LeonardoBonacci/kafka-connect-tile38-sink/README.md

 ### Topics

-Write something about the topic-command configuration.
+Write something about the topic-command configuration....
 Each configured Kafka Connect Tile38 Connector will only output data into a single database instance.

+### Tombstone messages

+Write something about tombstone messages....

 ## Configuration